Scobalula/cod-mods-wiki/_docs/parasyte/using_parasyte.md

 unloadallnoncommon
 ```

-{% include alert.html title="Example" type="info" content="If you're stuck for what file names are for particular levels, the wiki usually has names of each level's codename you can use." %}
+{% include alert.html title="Note" type="info" content="If you're stuck for what file names are for particular levels, the wiki usually has names of each level's codename you can use." %}

+### Loading Files by UI Names

+Modern titles contain thousands of files with some assets being shared in single files with different names, with this in mind it might be more desirable to be able to load the content you want by the name you see in the UI.
+This can be done using the **loadalias** command.

+{% include alert.html title="Note" type="warning" content="Not all titles support alias based loading.
+The list of titles that support it and what is supported within the alias files is constantly changing, so make sure to check the .JSON files in Parasyte's Data folder to see what it is supported." %}

+The set of data we parse for the `loadalias` command is:

+* Campaign Levels
+* Multiplayer Maps
+* Operators
+* Weapons

+When loading Operators and Weapons you only need to know the name of it and not the bundle names, for example entering `loadalias "AK-47"` will load the AK-47 and all attachments and variants for it.
+For operators, this includes all their skins including head, body, and viewhands models.

+To load maps, simply pass the map name, for example: `loadalias "Eagle's Nest"`

 ## Creating Batch Files